johnstevenson/wprs-api/docs/pilots.md

 use the Nations endpoint.

 ### _scoring_
-One of the following System constants, or the default `System::SCORING_OVERALL`:
+One of the following constants, or null for the default `System::SCORING_OVERALL`:

 ```php
     System::SCORING_OVERALL